MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/map-entities.md

 1. On **Unify** > **Map**, select **Edit fields**.

-2. In the **Edit fields** panel, add or remove attributes and entities.
-Use the search or scroll down to find and select your attributes and entities of interest.
+2. In the **Edit fields** pane, add or remove attributes and entities.
+Use the search or scroll to find and select your attributes and entities of interest.
 You can't remove an attribute or an entity if they've already been matched.

    > [!div class="mx-imgBorder"]
    > ![Add or remove attributes](media/configure-data-map-edit.png "Add or remove attributes")